brunodles/lima/README.md

 ## Motivation

 I've start use docker-compose and it's lot easier than the default *docker* command.
-But when I use *docker-compose* for development it's common to send a lot of commands to the container, sometimes I get myself writing `docker-compose -f docker-compose.test.yml -p "$(pwd)test" run bundle exec rspec <test path>`.
+But when I use *docker-compose* for development it's common to send a lot of commands to the container, sometimes I get myself writing `docker-compose -f docker-compose.test.yml -p "$(pwd)test" run webserver bundle exec rspec <test path>`.
 Well it's a lot of things, of course I wrote some aliases but in some cases I need a more complex script.
 When I need this script I need to go on internet to find it again.

 ## Installation